-C1.
+c1.
 The Mill Brook Wildlife Corridor

 Landowners: Riparian ownership includes Bolesworth Estate, Tattenhall and District Parish Council, CWaC, private individuals

 Managed by: Tattenhall Wildlife Group

 Funded by: EU Leader Programme

 Wildlife corridors maintain viable populations that would otherwise suffer as a result of habitat fragmentation and isolation and, as a result, are extremely diverse.
 The Mill Brook is a significant wildlife corridor which links isolated habitats such as woodland and grassland, allowing species to disperse throughout the area.
 As a linear habitat, it is also important in the dispersal of seeds and in attracting insects for pollination.
 As the Mill Brook passes through the village of Tattenhall, much of this corridor is accessible to the local community and a new permissive footpath through Jubilee Wood provides an important link with other footpaths in the locality.